tburry/dbdump/README.md

 In order to run dbdump you'll need the following:

 1. A computer running SQL Server.
 You can download SQL Server 2008 Express [here](http://www.microsoft.com/en-ca/download/details.aspx?id=1695) and SQL Server 2008 Management Studio Express [here](http://www.microsoft.com/en-ca/download/details.aspx?id=7593).
 2. A computer with the .net framework 4.x.
 You can download it [here](http://www.microsoft.com/en-ca/download/details.aspx?id=40779).
+If you need to use a different version of the .net framework you can build the solution yourself and target your desired version.

 ##Restoring a SQL Server Backup